After years of mismanaging an overflowing library of fonts, I’ve finally found RightFont— a solution to help me organize every single one of them!

 - Purge.
 I took this opportunity to clean house.
-I went though my entire font list and deleted fonts I hated, and deactivated those that I rarely use.
+I went through my entire font list and deleted fonts I hated and deactivated those that I rarely use.

 - Sort.
 I created a bunch of lists that would allow me to classify typography styles like “Handwritten” and “Script.”
-In a designerly spirit, RightFont gives you the opportunity to assign an icon to each list to keep things looking pretty.
+In a designerly spirit, RightFont allows you to assign an icon to each list to keep things looking pretty.

 - Organize.
 I went through my master font list and began assigning fonts to the lists I created in Step 3.
 Many of these ended up in multiple lists (such as “Retro” and “Sans Serif”).
 Due to the thousands of fonts in my library, it was impossible to go through the entirety in one sitting, so I broke my list into sections and worked on classifying a few per day (fonts starting with A-C, D-F, etc).

 - Play.
 I created a new document in my program of choice (Adobe InDesign), drew a new text box with some type in it, and opened my RightFont panel alongside it.
 This allowed me to easily experiment with a bunch of different font options, simply by clicking on their names in the RightFont panel.
 I found this to be way easier than using InDesign’s built-in typography panel.

 What I love

 - Hello, gorgeous.
 The interface is beautiful, clean and seamlessly fits in the Mac environment.